Hodge correlators: Motivic correlators on modular curves

 Here is an analytic counterpart: \begin{lemma} Let $\pi:X'\to X$ and $\pi_*(\mu_{X'}) = \mu_X$.
 Then

 \end{lemma}

-{\bf Proof}.
-We prove it by the induction on $m$.
+\begin{proof} We prove it by the induction on $m$.
 The $m=3$ case is clear from (\ref{2.08.01.1}).
 Take a plane trivalent tree $T$ decorated by $\pi^* v_1 \otimes \ldots \otimes \pi^* v_{m-1}\otimes v_{m}$.
 Take two external edges sharing an internal vertex $w$ and decorated by $\pi^*v_i$ and $\pi^*v_{i+1}$.
-Using (\ref{2.08.01.1}) for the integral over the curve assigned to $w$ we reduce the claim to the case of a tree with $m-1$ external vertices.
-The lemma is proved.
+Using (\ref{2.08.01.1}) for the integral over the curve assigned to $w$ we reduce the claim to the case of a tree with $m-1$ external vertices. \end{proof}

-\begin{lemma} ${\cal C}'{\rm T}({\Bbb H}^{\vee}_{X',S'})(1)$ inherits a Lie coalgebra structure; $\pi_{\cal C}^*$ is a Lie coalgebra map. \end{lemma}
+\begin{lemma} ${\cal C}'{\rm T}({\Bbb V}^{\vee}_{X',S'})(1)$ inherits a Lie coalgebra structure; $\pi_{\cal C}^*$ is a Lie coalgebra map. \end{lemma}